lesterchan/wp-postratings/README.md

 </code>

 ### How Does WP-PostRatings Load CSS?
-* WP-PostRatings will load `postratings-css.css` from your theme's directory if it exists.
+* WP-PostRatings will load `postratings-css.css` from your theme's CSS directory if it exists.
 * If it doesn't exists, it will just load the default 'postratings-css.css' that comes with WP-PostRatings.
 * This will allow you to upgrade WP-PostRatings without worrying about overwriting your ratings styles that you have created.